git-rebase(1) — Linux manual page

 --apply

-Use applying strategies to rebase (calling git-am
+Use applying strategies to rebase (calling git-am internally).

-once the merge backend handles everything the apply one does.
+backend handles everything the apply one does.

 See also INCOMPATIBLE OPTIONS below.